zowe/docs-site/docs/user-guide/ze-usage.md

 :::

-## Using Zowe Explorer in remove environments
+## Using Zowe Explorer in remote environments

 As of Zowe Version 2.11, Zowe Explorer and the Zowe Explorer API no longer use `node-keytar`, which was used to manage mainframe credentials.
 This change might cause some users issues when trying to interact with remote environments.